-Sarah Sgro (she/her) joined the Matt Ross PR team in 2016.
-She currently represents What the Constitution Means to Me, New York Theatre Workshop, Clubbed Thumb, the Hudson Valley Shakespeare Festival, The Sol Project, La MaMa Experimental Theatre Club, Steve Cohen’s Chamber Magic and the podcast “Daughters of DC.”
+(she/her) joined the Matt Ross PR team in 2016.
+She currently represents What the Constitution Means to Me, New York Theatre Workshop, Clubbed Thumb, the Hudson Valley Shakespeare Festival, The Sol Project, The Tank, Classic Stage Company, Baltimore Center Stage, the Dramatists Guild, HERE and Bottom Of The Ocean.
 Select previous clients include What the Constitution Means to Me (Clubbed Thumb, NYTW, Broadway, Amazon Prime), Pass Overon Broadway, The Movement Theatre Company’s What to Send Up When It Goes Down, David Kwong’s The Enigmatist, Tectonic Theatre Company’s Laramie: A Legacy 20th Anniversary Reading and Natasha, Pierre and the Great Comet of 1812.
 She holds a B.A. from Gannon University and an M.A. in Performing Arts Administration from New York University’s Steinhardt School.
-When not at the theatre, Sarah enjoys live music, baking and the Pittsburgh Penguins.

 (she/her) joined Matt Ross PR in the summer of 2017 after graduating from Pace University with a BA in Communication Studies and interning with Vivacity Media Group.
 She currently represents the upcoming Broadway revival of Sweeney Todd, MCC Theater, Irish Repertory Theatre, The Tank NYC, Primary Stages, Ensemble Studio Theatre, and Hudson Valley Shakespeare Festival.
 Select previous clients include What the Constitution Means to Me (Broadway and film), Pass Over (Broadway), Is This A Room (Broadway), Dana H. (Broadway), Pride Plays and Animal Wisdom (film).